arts-link/ryder/exampleSite/content/posts/leaflet-maps.md

   parent = 'posts'
 +++

+## Maps on a Hugo website made easy!

+{{< lat-long-box
+  latitude="39.9057"
+  longitude="-75.1665"
+>}}

-You can add a leaflet map to your website through the use of the `leaflet` shortcode.
+Adding a map to your hugo website becomes easy with the `leaflet` shortcode.
+You can add a box to display the lat and long as well through the use of the `lat-long-box` shortcode.

 {{< leaflet id="bankit" lat="39.9057" lon="-75.1665" zoom="16.5" markerLat="39.9057" markerLon="-75.1665" markerPopup="Life at the Bank!" divHeight="450px" >}}

 <!--more-->

-## Shortcode
+## Leaflet Shortcode

 {{< highlight go-html-template >}}
 {{</* leaflet